 When I DID start using SEO and keywords in my blog posts, my monthly blog traffic multiplied quickly!

-This includes making sure your site pages and posts load fast.
+Start using on-page SEO techniques as well as technical SEO from the beginning.
+Make sure your site pages and posts load fast.
 Learn how to optimize your blog images for SEO best practices.

-| RELATED: 5 Smart And Easy Ways To Get Quality Backlinks For Your Blog In 2024
+| RELATED: 5 Smart And Easy Ways To Get Quality Backlinks For Your Blog

-6. Using Pinterest To Promote Blog Posts
+7. Using Pinterest To Promote Blog Posts

 Many veteran bloggers will share this one important new blogger tip: start using Pinterest early on!